dave45678/ProgrammingFundamentals/github_pages.md

 This page will show repositories that have a description.
 So if you have a repository you don't want included then don't include a description.
 This page will display the repository name, the programming language and the description.

 ###Create a GitHub Pages repository
-Head over to GitHub and create a new repository named username.github.io, where username is your username on GitHub.

-If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.
+Create a new GitHub repository named username.github.io, where username is your username on GitHub.
+GitHub documentation says that the first part of the repository must exactly match your username.

 ###Create a Readme.md file
+It's just good practice to have a Readme file for every project.
+The Readme file  is a good place for a brief summary of your project.

 ###Create an index page
 Create a web page called index.html.
 A minimal HTML5 page is below.